-This is the citation preferred by the Chair of Landscape Architecture and Industrial Landscape.
-Quotations are numbered consecutively by superscript numbers ("Notes").
+This is the preferred citation style at the Chair of Landscape Architecture and Transformation.
+Citations are numbered consecutively with ^{superscript numbers} ("note numbers").
 Arabic numerals are preferred.
 Roman numerals or other special characters are also possible, but are difficult for the reader to read above a certain value (e.g. 87 = LXXXVII).

-Example quote in the text: "Als Leitbilder zur Entwicklung von postindustrieller Wildnis taugen die vorindustriellen Klischeevorstellungen von malerisch geordneter Waldlandschaft nicht."1

-Example footnote: 1 Weilacher, Udo: "Ferme Orneé Mechtenberg.
-Feldversuche zwischen postindustrieller Wildnis und neuer Nützlichkeit" in: Regionalverband Ruhr (ed.): Feldstudien.
+Example of quotation in the text: "Als Leitbilder zur Entwicklung von postindustrieller Wildnis taugen die vorindustriellen Klischeevorstellungen von malerisch geordneter Waldlandschaft nicht."1 Example footnote: 1 Weilacher, Udo: "Ferme Orneé Mechtenberg.
+Feldversuche zwischen postindustrieller Wildnis und neuer Nützlichkeit" in: Regionalverband Ruhr (Hrsg.): Feldstudien.
 Zur neuen Ästhetik urbaner Landwirtschaft.
 Basel 2010; p.
-89
+89.

-- In the case of footnotes, the appropriate references are also listed in detail on each page. - According to the citation rules (see below), the footnote must contain all necessary information for the first-time evidence to be able to clearly find the citation in the original source. - If you quote from the same font of an author immediately one after the other, you can choose the form of the short quote (usually: author and year of publication, page of the quote).

-Example: 2 Weilacher 2010 (as note 1); p.
-90
+- In the case of footnotes, the appropriate references are also listed in detail on each page; - According to the citation rules (see below), the footnote must contain all the information required to clearly identify the citation in the original source; - If you are quoting from the same author's work in immediate succession, you can choose the short citation form (usually: author and year of publication, page of the citation).
+Example: 2 Weilacher 2010 (see note 1); p.
+90. - Example.
+2 Wellacher 2010 (see hole 1), p.
+90.